What to Do When Employees Do Not Want to Return to Work

 Businesses are regulated at the state and local levels when it comes to reopening after COVID-19, so it’s very important to understand and follow the policy in place where your business is located.
 Failing to follow state and local law not only can expose you to fines and licensing issues, it can make employees unwilling to return to work.

 Business owners may need to take additional precautions for employees who are at higher risk of complications from COVID-19.
 The U.S. Equal Opportunity Employment Commission (EEOC) has issued guidance for employers on handling requests for accommodations from employees based on COVID-19.

 Employers should consider speaking directly with their employers about their concerns and working with them to make the workplace feel safe.
 Consider implementing solutions suggested by the Centers for Disease Control and Prevention on limiting exposure to COVID-19 in the workplace.

 Obviously, an employee cannot be forced to work any job they don’t want to do.
 But whether they can still collect unemployment insurance benefits will depend on state law, which typically does not allow out-of-work employees to continue collecting unemployment if there is “suitable” employment available to them.

 “Suitable” employment in the times of COVID-19 is complicated, but will likely depend on the employer’s compliance with health and safety regulations and suggested protocols from organization such as the CDC and Occupational Safety and Health Administration (OSHA).

 Keep in mind that some states, such as Vermont, do require employers to report employees who refuse suitable employment.

-Because state law is different and this is a complex area of law, it is wise that you consult an employment lawyer who can help you.
+Because state law varies and this is a new and complex area of the law, it is wise to consult with an employment law attorney who can advise you.